Ireland Country Commercial Guide

 General Data Protection Regulation

 The General Data Protection Regulation (GDPR), which governs how personal data of individuals in the European Union may be processed, went into effect on May 25, 2018.
-The GDPR, which replaces the Data Protection Directive 1995/46, is a comprehensive privacy legislation that applies across sectors and to companies of all sizes.
-Personal data as defined by the GDPR as any information that relates to an identified or identifiable living individual (a “data subject”) such as a name, e-mail address, tax ID number, or online identifier.
+The GDPR, which replaces the Data Protection Directive 1995/46, is comprehensive privacy legislation that applies across sectors and to companies of all sizes.
+Personal data is defined by the GDPR as any information that relates to an identified or identifiable living individual (a “data subject”) such as a name, e-mail address, tax ID number, or online identifier.
 Processing of data as defined by the Regulation includes actions such as collecting, recording, storing, or transferring data.

-A company that is not established in the European Union may need to comply with the Regulation when processing personal data of residents of the European Union, European Economic Area residents (i.e., Norway, Lichtenstein, and Iceland), and Switzerland, if the company offers goods or services to data subjects in the European Union; or if the company is monitoring data subjects’ behavior, which is taking place within the European Union.
+A company that is not established in the European Union may need to comply with the Regulation when processing personal data of residents of the European Union, European Economic Area residents (i. e. , Norway, Lichtenstein, and Iceland), and Switzerland, if the company offers goods or services to data subjects in the European Union; or if the company is monitoring data subjects’ behavior, which is taking place within the European Union.
 The European data protection authorities published Guidelines 3/2018 on the territorial scope of the GDPR (see Article 3), to help companies determine whether they fall within the GDPR’s territorial scope.
 For example, the mere accessibility of a company’s website in the European Union is insufficient to subject a company to the GDPR, but other evidence of the intent to offer goods or services (such as advertising) to data subjects in the European Union might mean that the Regulation is applicable.

 Generally, companies that are not established in the European Union but that are subject to the GDPR must designate in writing an EU representative for purposes of GDPR compliance.
 There is an exception to this requirement for small scale and occasional processing of non-sensitive data.
-Fines in case of non-compliance can reach up to four percent of the annual worldwide revenue or twenty million euros – whichever is higher.
-The European Data Protection Board released official guidelines to help companies with their compliance process.
+In 2025, the European Commission confirmed plans to simplify aspects of the GDPR, especially to ease the compliance burden for small and medium-sized enterprises.

 Transferring Data Outside of the European Union

 The GDPR not only provides for the free flow of personal data within the European Union but also for its protection when it leaves the region’s borders.
 The Regulation sets out obligations on data controllers (those in charge of deciding what personal data is collected and how or why it is processed) and on data processors (those who act on behalf of the controller) and gives rights to data subjects (as mentioned, the individuals to whom the data relates).
-These rules were designed to provide a high level of privacy protection for personal data and were complemented by measures to ensure that the protection is maintained when data leaves the region, and whether it is transferred to controllers, processors, or third parties (e.g., subcontractors).
+These rules were designed to provide a high level of privacy protection for personal data and were complemented by measures to ensure that the protection is maintained when data leaves the region, and whether it is transferred to controllers, processors, or third parties (e. g. , subcontractors).
 In addition, restrictions on transfers of personal data outside of the European Union specify that such data can only be exported if “adequate protection” is provided.

 The European Commission is responsible for assessing, in the form of an adequacy decision, whether a country outside the European Union has a legal framework that provides enough protection when transferring personal data from the EU to that country.
-On July 16, 2020, the Court of Justice of the European Union issued a judgment declaring as invalid the European Commission’s Decision (EU) 2016/1250 of July 12, 2016, on the adequacy of the protection provided by the EU-U.S. Privacy Shield.
-That decision invalidated the EU-U.S. Privacy Shield Framework as a mechanism to comply with EU data protection requirements when transferring personal data from the European Union to the United States.
-After extensive consultation with stakeholders and negotiation between the European Union and the United States, in March 2023 the European Union and the United States announced the establishment of a new EU-U.S. Data Privacy Framework.
-On July 10, 2023, the European Commission adopted an adequacy decision recognizing the United States as having sufficient protection for EU personal data under the Framework, thereby enacting the Framework and reestablishing a legal mechanism for transfers of personal data from the European Union to the United States.
-See the Data Privacy Framework website for more information.
+In March 2023, the EU and the United States established the EU-U. S. Data Privacy Framework, which governs data transfers from the United States to the EU and vice versa.
+On July 10, 2023, the European Commission adopted an adequacy decision recognizing the United States as having sufficient protection for EU personal data under the Framework, thereby enacting the Framework, and reestablishing a legal mechanism for transfers of personal data from the EU to the United States.
+On September 3, 2025, the General Court of the European Union dismissed a legal challenge to the Framework, confirming that the United States ensures an adequate level of protection for personal data transferred from the EU to organizations in the United States.
+See the Data Privacy Framework Program website for more information.